XcalableMP/manual/en/shadow_reflect.rst

 To copy data to shadow areas from neighboring nodes, use the reflect directive.
-In the example below, an array a having shadow areas of width one on each the upper and lower bounds is *reflected*.
+In the example below, an array a having shadow areas of width one on each the upper and lower bounds is reflected.

 * XMP/C program